 Grave 643, Annoeullin Communal Cemetery, German Extenstion, Nord, France

 Albert Ball was the first British ace idolized by the public.
-An engineering student when the war began, he joined the Sherwood Foresters before transferring to the Royal Flying Corps in 1915.
-Described as an " introspective little chap," Ball was a loner with strong religious convictions who soon established a reputation as a fearless pilot and excellent marksman.
+An engineering student when the war began, he joined the 7th (Robin Hood) Battalion of The Sherwood Foresters (Nottinghamshire and Derbyshire Regiment) and was promoted to Serjeant on 29 October 1914.
+He transferred to the Royal Flying Corps in 1915.
+Described as an "introspective little chap," Ball was a loner with strong religious convictions who soon established a reputation as a fearless pilot and excellent marksman.
 On 22 August 1916, he scored his 11th victory when he shot down Wilhelm Cymera's two-seater.
 In just three months over the Somme, he scored his first 30 victories.
 With the introduction of the S.E.5, he reluctantly gave up his Nieuport 17.
 Flying the new scout, Ball's flight encountered Jasta 11 on the evening of 7 May 1917 and Ball was last seen by Cyril Crowe entering an extremely dark thundercloud.
 In the confusion that followed, Ball and Lothar von Richthofen both crashed.
 Ball was killed but the German ace survived.
 Officially listed as missing in action, it was several years before the details of Albert Ball's death were known.
 Although Germany officially credited Lothar von Richthofen with downing Britain's leading ace, there was little or no evidence to substantiate the claim.
 Moments before he crashed, Leutnant Hailer, a German officer on the ground, witnessed Ball's undamaged aircraft emerge alone from the clouds, 200 feet above the ground in an inverted position with a dead prop.
 Ball's death greatly disheartened the entire Royal Flying Corps.

 Today, many of Ball's personal possessions can be viewed at the Albert Ball Memorial on the grounds of the Nottingham Castle Museum in England.